-Section 8.6: Bernoulli Experiments and Binomial Distribution
+Section 8.6: Bernoulli Experiments and B

-We have already learned how to solve problems such as "if a person randomly guesses the answers to 10 multiple choice questions, what is the probability that they will get all 10 correct?" or "what is the probability that they will get at least one correct?".
-We can even answer the questions "what is the probability that they will get at least one wrong?" using the complement rule.
+We have already learned how to solve problems such as "if a person randomly guesses the answers to 10 multiple choice questions, what is the probability that they will get all 10 correct?" or "what is the probability that they will get none correct?".
+We can even answer the questions "what is the probability that they will get at least one correct?" and "what is the probability that they will get at least one wrong?" using the complement rule.
 There are a number of events on the spectrum between getting all of the questions correct and getting all of them wrong.
 In this section, we will answers questions such as "what is the probability that the person will get exactly three correct?" or what is the probability that they will get at least three correct?".